icing/mod_tls/README.md

 This must be defined if client certificates are configured.
 The file needs to contain the certificates that form a verifiable chain of trust together with the ones that clients present.
 If you have client certification with `mod_ssl` via [SSLCACertificateFile](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslcacertificatefile), the same file will work here.

 The path can be specified relative to the server root.

+### `TLSUserName`

+`TLSUserName var_name` sets the name of the SSL variable to get the user name from.

+This works when a client certificate is present.
+The SSL variable of that name is used to populate the user for requests, as visible in `REMOTE_USER` as forwarded to applications.
+A common approach is to use `SSL_CLIENT_S_DN_CN` for this.